 The Problem with Coffee Soda

-Coffee Soda has been done before, but it is usually gross.
-One of the biggest issues I’ve experienced is the finished beverage tasting too much like coffee.
-Coffee soda doesn’t need to be a perfect 50/50 split between it’s components.
-Like if you make a flying car there’s not a rule that you need to make it exactly 50% out of car parts and 50% out of airplane parts; you just build something that works.
+Coffee soda has been done before, but it is usually gross.
+One of the biggest issues I’ve experienced is the finished beverage simply tastes too much like coffee.
+Coffee soda doesn’t need to be a perfect 50/50 split between the components.
+For instance, if you make a flying car there’s not a rule that you need to make it exactly 50% out of car parts and 50% out of airplane parts; you just build something that works.
 In my mind, coffee soda should be primarily a soda with coffee flavor as a noticeable, but not overwhelming, component.
 There is a good reason for this beyond simple flavor preference: Soda is fizzy because of carbon dioxide and when coffee is exposed to carbon dioxide it combines to make carbonic acid, which is very bitter.
-So there is limit to the amount of coffee you can put into a soda before the bitterness is overwhelming.
+So there is limit to the amount of coffee you can put into a soda before the bitterness is overwhelming

 The other issue that I’ve found, particularly with the “craft” and “small-batch” type coffee sodas is that they aren’t sweet enough.
 I know that sweetness is completely a preference, but if you hand me an un-sweet soda, that sucker will get poured down the drain as soon as you turn your back.